IT3038C/IT3038C.github.io/docs/week-6.md

 This gets us the same results with a little less code.

 Right now, regardless of the request, our NODE site serves the same page with a dynamic variable.
-If you go to a subpage of our site, you’ll get see our content change on the page, but this isn’t very practical.
+If you go to a sub-page of our site, you’ll get see our content change on the page, but this isn’t very practical.
 Let’s use a module for reading from the file system to get straight HTML content.
 Create a new folder called Public within your Node folder.
 Create a file called index.html within the Public folder.

 Put the following HTML code in Index.html: